ramshankerji/Vishwakarma/README.md

 Following technology choices are under consideration.
 In no particular order.
 I take inspiration from other free & open source softwares.

 * Chromium : For Speed.
-Speed & Responsiveness of our software is very high priority.
-As much as accuracy of calculation.
-C++ 17.
+Speed & Responsiveness of our software is very high priority. b
 * SQLite : For robustness and care.
 This is the database we use for local file storage.
 * Postgres SQL : For network based data storage and Multi-User collaboration.
 * Blender : For 3D Rending.